ryankinal/campaignnotes/l5r-lions/notes.md

 		* Gift giving ritual yayyyyyy
 	* Oda asked for favors in return
 		* Suggested nothing in particular, but mentioned troubles Lion have had - the missing scroll.
-		* Kenji senses a crack in Tomoeh's public appearance
+		* Kenji senses a crack in Tomoe's public appearance
 			* brief flash of panic before composure
 	* Food is well-made, but not overly fancy
 	* Oda thanks more
 	* Ozaki praises Shigetoki and Asami for combat prowess
-	* Kenji asks Tomoeh if she's had travels
+	* Kenji asks Tomoe if she's had travels
 		* Trying to freak her the fuck out
 		* Traveled recently to capital city - city of Emperor
 			* Diplomatic trip
 			* "Too much going on, prefer quiet"
-	* Pretty sure Kenji and Tomoeh are betrothed now
+	* Pretty sure Kenji and Tomoe are betrothed now
 * Next morning, returning Scabbard at shrine to Fukurokojin
 	* Ritual!
 	* Oda suggests that maybe we should FIND THE FUCKING SWORD BECAUSE ALL WE HAVE IS A SCABBARD
 		* Ryo might be able to find it
-		* Tomoeh is like "Oooh, you can do that?"
+		* Tomoe is like "Oooh, you can do that?"
 		* Ryo does it
 		* It's in a vine-covered castle in disrepair - Hiruma Castle
 			* Greatest shame of Crab Clan